dennerm25/arxivbulletin/README.md

 More information (including troubleshooting and an untested option for windows users) can for instance be found [here](https://towardsdatascience.com/how-to-easily-automate-your-python-scripts-on-mac-and-windows-459388c9cc94).

-**Note that this will only work if your machine is awake, neither in stand-by nor if turned off.**
+**Note that this will only work if your machine is awake, neither in stand-by nor turned off.**

 ## License